 - Sometimes only the DABC license is being transferred and no other assets of a business.
 Then the amount paid for the license must be in the purchase agreement.

 ONCE THE TRANSFER IS APPROVED BY THE COMMISSION:

 Operations of the retail license must begin within 30 days, however, the department may grant one 30 day extension upon written request.
 The commission may also grant one or more additional extensions not to exceed, in total, seven months from the day on which the commission approved the transfer.
 The licensee must be able to demonstrate to the commission that they:

 - Cannot begin operations because the transferee is improving the licensed premises,

-- Have obtained a building permit for the improvements, and
+- Obtained a building permit for the improvements if the local jurisdiction requires it, and

 - Are working expeditiously to complete the improvements to the licensed premises.